evinli/evinli.github.io/content/_index.md

-I'm currently
-- studying eng phys at UBC with a focus in software and embedded systems
-- leading a team to build plane software for SAE AeroDesign 2025
-- working with plasma and fusion reactor for my capstone project
-- forever growing my reading/movies list

-I'm excited about...

-- medtech, clean energy, supply chain issues
-- storytelling and documenting small mundane moments
-- throwing hotpot dinner parties, raising baby ideas
-- stargazing in places with zero light pollution
+Hi!!
+My name is Evin, I'm currently studying eng phys at UBC with a focus in software and embedded systems.
+Recently, I've been playing with plane software and RF communication protocols for UBC AeroDesign as we design our plane for the 2025 SAE competition.
+I am also actively trying to apply more of the physics side of my degree by building a plasma-based fusion reactor for my capstone project with the Berlinguette research group.

+Off-campus, you can find me chasing the tail of my reading/movies list, hunting down the best places for Hong Kong style milk tea, and dreaming up new ways to throw hotpot dinner parties :)